MrGrasss/BlitzTweet-AllroundTwitter-Tool/README.md

 **Usage Example:**

-- You have a usernames.txt file of 500 usernames.
+- You have a `usernames.txt` file of 500 usernames.
 - You want to use 10 accounts, each following 50 users.
 - Equal Follower will ensure each of the 10 accounts follows a unique set of 50 users.

 **Caution**

-- A fresh account can follow up to 50 people per day and a warmed up account up to 80.
+- A fresh account can follow up to 50 people per day and a

+warmed-up account up to 80.

 ## Suggestions / Feedback